Continuing Professional Development (CPD)

 Class Fees: This class (and all MATTS classes) are free to teachers.
 The cost for part-time trainee teachers, postgraduate students and visiting students is £55 per class (June 2022).

 "Teaching members of STAT actively and continually pursue their professional development as an Alexander Technique Teacher.
 This development of skill, knowledge and understanding of the Technique and the Teaching of the Technique can be achieved through a wide range of activities and reflective practices that come under the banner of continuous professional development (CPD)."

 Working with our students

-Because the Thursday Classes are part of the training course for teachers, visiting teachers are encouraged (but definitely not required) to spend some of their time giving turns to trainee teachers and visiting students.
-The proportion of each visit devoted to giving 'turns' to students is entirely at each teacher's own discretion and you will never be monitored in any way.
+Because all of our classes are part of our training course for teachers, visiting teachers are encouraged (but definitely not required) to spend some of their time giving turns to trainee teachers and visiting students.
+The proportion of each visit devoted to giving 'turns' to students is entirely at each teacher's own discretion.
 However, we do ask that regular visitors take some care to see that turns are evenly distributed (over time) amongst the students so that no one feels left out.
-Keeping a written list of turns given to trainees is one possible way to approach this.
+Keeping a written list of turns given to students is one possible way to approach this.